What Is a High-Yield Checking Account?

 Interest Rate

 Of course, you will likely want to shop around and see what are the highest rates available for a checking account.
-While some high-yield accounts are currently offering a few points of interest, many just pay a fraction of a percent.
+Currently, the highest rates are 5.00% or slightly higher.

 Minimum Balance